llm-jp/scripts/evaluation/installers/llm-jp-eval-v2.1.0/README.md

 Script for evaluation using llm-jp-eval v2.1.0 <br>
 This includes scripts for environment setup and evaluation execution.

-Note: In this version, Docker is not supported, so the Code Generation task (mbpp) will be skipped.

 ## Usage

 ### Build